Careers Advice Service

 Call 0800 100 900 to speak to an adviser.
 Lines are open from 8am to 10pm, 7 days a week.
 Calls are free from landlines and most mobile numbers.

 LMI can help young people and their parents/carers to understand the salaries and promotion opportunities for different jobs, the volume and location of vacancies across different sectors.
 Government funds high a quality LMI service called LMI for All to help with your careers research.

-The college also subscribes to Careers Explorer, an online tool designed to help you research your education and career options.
+The college also subscribes to Career Pathway, an online tool designed to help you research your education and career options.
 You can find information on jobs right here in the region, including links to actual job vacancies and potential earnings.

 The Careerometer tool can also be used to explore and compare key information about different occupations to help you in the the process of identifying potential careers you may wish to pursue.